 A reference list helps you organize a list of acquaintances who can speak in your favor when you are applying for a job, submitting a rental application, or applying for a loan.

-To avoid including a list of your references on your resume, it’s important to prepare a separate list for the hiring manager.
+Preparing a separate list for the hiring manager is essential to avoid including a list of your references on your resume.
 This way, you can upload the reference page with your job application if requested and have one ready to share with the hiring manager during or after your interview.

 Types of Reference Lists

-There are two types of reference lists and while they both serve the same purpose, they target different types of relations:
+There are two types of reference lists, and while they both serve the same purpose, they target different kinds of relations:

-- Personal reference – also known as a character reference, is a brief assessment of you as an individual provided by someone who knows you outside of work.
+- Personal reference – a character reference is a brief assessment of you as an individual provided by someone who knows you outside of work.